isabel12/collective-nodejs-server/README.md

 ###Update Profile

 Updates the given profile.
-The JSON passed to the method can have as many or few of the required fields - the method will update with the ones given.
-The value of each field is validated, and only the fields that are allowed to be changed will be changed; all other fields will be ignored.
+The JSON passed to the method can have as many or few of the required fields - only the fields that are allowed to be changed will be changed; all other fields will be ignored.

-#####Request
+Fields allowed to be changed are:
+* firstName
+* lastName
+* location
+* address
+* city
+* postcode

+####Request
 	PUT '/user/{id}'
 	{
 	 "firstName": "Isabel",